 Thermo MAT 253

-The Thermo MAT 253 is a magnetic sector mass spectrometer with a 10KV high sensitivity ion source.
+The MAT 253 is a magnetic sector mass spectrometer with a 10KV high sensitivity ion source and Faraday cups.
+It is used for high resolution isotope ratio mass spectrometry.
+Can be used for TC/EA, gas bench, or GCC sample introduction peripherals.

 Thermo Delta Plus Advantage